 Principal areas of practice: High Value Matrimonial Finance; including forum disputes.
 Trusts of Land and Appointment of Trustees Act 1996 & Married Women’s Property Act 1882.
 Inheritance (Provision for Family and Dependants) Act 1975.
 Drafting Ante-Nuptial Agreements.
 International trusts disputes.

 Has extensively given expert evidence as to English law.
 Including to the jurisdictions of Australia, Belgium, the Cayman Islands, the Channel Islands, Cyprus, Gibraltar, India, New Zealand, South Africa, Spain and the USA.

 Like all the most successful members of the Bar, Richard has a considerable international practice.
-In addition to being called to the English Bar, he is a full member of the Hong Kong bar and maintains a seat in Temple Chambers, Hong Kong.
+In addition to being called to the English Bar, he is a full member of the Hong Kong bar and maintains a seat in Temple Chambers, Hong Kong (His secretary there is Scarlett Chow).
 He is also called ad hoc to the Bar of the Cayman Islands.
 Richard’s diary is administered centrally whilst the easy availability of flights, video conferencing, emails and so on, means that like so many other international practitioners he is easily able to maintain a highly effective practice internationally.